adityanaidu20690/python-tutorial/python_project_fetch_database/README.md

 # python-tutorial

-In this exercise, we will create a web application using Flask and connect it to MySQL Workbench.
+In this exercise, we will create a web application using Flask and connect it to MySQL Workbench. we will fetch the data from the database using frontend.

 Prerequisites:
 Install PyCharm.